jamesrcounts/jamesrcounts.com/_posts/2019-10-14-azdo-safe-terraform-pipelines.md

 Our build stage has produced a plan file.
 We have the artifact that we need to make the `apply` command non-interactive.
 To also make the `apply` safe, we must stop `apply` from running until after we have had a chance to review and approve the plan.
 We use an Azure DevOps Environment for this purpose.
 While an [Environment][16] provides a few different features, Approvals are most important to this discussion.
 When a deployment stage targets an Environment, Azure DevOps evaluates all configured approval checks before allowing the deployment to proceed.
 To support a Terraform DevOps workflow with plan approval, configure an Environment with a manual approval check.

 If we target an Environment that doesn't exist, then Azure DevOps creates it automatically.
-However, we want to create it manually first to ensure that Azure DevOps applies the manual approval check every deployment.
+However, we want to create it manually first to ensure that Azure DevOps applies the manual approval check to every deployment.
 The `azure-pipelines.yaml` definition does not include the Environment configuration.
 To create an environment, login to Azure DevOps and choose `Environments` under pipelines, then choose `Create Environment`:

 {:style="text-align: center;"}
 ![Azure DevOps view showing Environments under Pipelines, and highlighting the Create environment button][17]